Special offer

 Understand your unit’s needs

-Before you create a nursing schedule, you need to understand the needs of your unit.
-This includes the number of patients you have and how many nurses have asked for time off.
-It’s also important to think about whether there’s anything going on in the facility that could affect staffing levels.
+It is also important to think about whether there are any organizational changes that affect staffing levels.
 For example, if hospital administrators plan to close an inpatient unit for renovations, your unit may have to care for more patients than usual.

 One thing that makes creating schedules for nurses so challenging is that it can be difficult to plan ahead when you work in a hospital.
-If you work in a medical office, you can look at your appointment book and see how many patients you have scheduled each week.
+If you work in a medical office, you can assess your scheduled appointments book to evaluate how many patients you should anticipate each week.

 In hospitals, the number of patients can change every day.
-This is why it’s important to check the census when you arrive at work in the morning and before you leave at night.
-When you know how many patients are currently admitted to your unit, you can make better decisions.
+Consider checking the hospital census when you arrive at work in the morning and before you leave at night.
+When you know how many patients are currently admitted to your unit, you can make more informed nurse scheduling decisions.

-To attract experienced nurses, many facilities offer multiple scheduling options.
-For example, a hospital may have 8-hour shifts or 12-hour shifts.
-It’s also common to offer part-time work, per diem shifts and rotating shifts.
-Instead of scheduling nurses for 21 shifts per week, you may have to fill 30 or more shifts.
+To attract experienced nurses, many facilities may offer multiple scheduling options.
+For example, a hospital may have eight-hour shifts or 12-hour shifts.
+It can also be common to offer part-time work, per-diem shifts and rotating shifts.
+Consider the length and type of shifts your employees have been hired for, so you can balance staff shift requirements while ensuring adequate staffing.

 Enter requests for time off as soon as you receive them

-Scheduling software and other tools make life a lot easier when creating effective schedules for nurses.
-If you work in a hospital, you may have to use whatever tool is available on your unit, but you should be able to make it work to your advantage.
+Using scheduling software and other tools can significantly streamline your process of creating effective nursing schedules.
+If you work in a hospital, you may already have these resources or be required to use tools available on your unit.
 Medical offices and private clinics may offer more flexibility, especially if you’re a practice manager or nursing supervisor.

-Once you choose a tool, get to know as much as you can about using it efficiently.
+Once you choose a tool, learn how to use it efficiently.
 Some companies offer in-depth training as part of their customer onboarding processes, while others provide access to a knowledge base full of instructional guides.
-Either way, take time to learn what features are available and determine if there are any shortcuts to help you save time or reduce the risk of errors.
+Either way, take time to learn what scheduling software features are available.
+Determine if there are any shortcuts to help you save time or reduce the risk of errors.

 Publish schedules as far in advance as possible

-The nursing field often has last-minute schedule changes.
+The nursing field can have last-minute schedule changes.
 You never know when you’ll get a critical patient or have your census increase without much notice.
 That said, publishing schedules as far in advance as possible is often important.

 Use overtime shifts carefully